-Between traveling to visit clients and my husband’s crazy baseball schedule, I feel like I am constantly at the airport.
+Between traveling for work and my husband’s crazy baseball schedule, I feel like I’m constantly at the airport.
 I’m actually typing this blog on an airplane as we speak.
-That being said- take it from someone who travels several times a month-it IS possible to eat healthy while flying!
-This blog is going to cover everything from what you can and can’t bring through security, the best snacks (and meals) to pack with you, and the healthiest options to purchase at the airport.
+That being said, it is possible to eat healthy while traveling!
+This blog is going to cover everything from what you can and can’t bring through security, the best snacks and meals to pack with you, and the healthiest options to purchase at the airport.

 What is & isn’t allowed through security:

 TSA lets you bring any solid food through security.
 However, they will not allow you to bring any sort of liquid (such as salad dressing, peanut butter, yogurt, cottage cheese, etc.) that is more than 3 oz.
 You can bring ice packs, but they must be frozen when walking through security.
 Try to avoid packing your food with foil, as it may go off when scanning through security – instead, use Ziploc bags, containers, or parchment paper.
 Empty water bottles are also allowed through security!
 So pack your own water bottle on your carry-on, then fill it up as soon as you get through security.

 Plan ahead (and save $$$) by packing these foods ahead of time:

 Price Comparison: A box of 5 Larabars is $5 from Target ($1/bar).
 A Larabar at the airport is on average $2.99!
 You’ll be paying double if not triple the price on these types of snack foods if you wait to buy them at the airport.
 Planning ahead will not only keep your healthy lifestyle on track, it'll save you so much money.
 Here are some healthy options to pack in your carry-on: